 As soon as I graduated, I knew things would change and it did.
 Now the Wooha’s were replaced with “So what now?”
 It was a frightening reality that my degree was just that, a degree, a piece of paper, and nothing I did in college mattered remotely to the giant machine we all know as the real world.

 Chasing the wooha’s led me to do many other things that did not align with who I was.
-It led me to apply to law school when I knew deep down inside I didn’t love the law that much.
-It led me to apply to business school when deep down inside I knew I didn’t like business culture that much.
+It led me to apply to law school when I knew deep down inside I didn’t love the idea of being a lawyer.
+It led me to apply to business school when deep down inside I knew I didn’t like the business culture that much.
 It led me to chase after goals that seemed pretty on paper and socially acceptable but just wasn’t for me.
 It led me to deny a bit of myself in the pursuit of acceptance.